Abeba Aregawi: Doping suspension

 On February 29, 2016, the Swedish Athletics Federation stated that Aregawi had tested positive for the substance (meldonium) in January 2016.
 She was provisionally suspended from competing the same day.
 In July 2016, the Swedish Doping Commission lifted her suspension due to insufficient evidence on how long the drug - which was prohibited only January 2016 - takes to be excreted from the body.

 Aregawi was officially struck from the list of active athletes by the Swedish Athletics Association on 28 November 2018.

+2024-25

+After a nine-year hiatus from competition, Aregawi returned to race two road 10K races in 2024.
+In March 2025, Aregawi finished 3rd at the Lisbon Half Marathon in a time of 1:06:36 to break the Swedish half marathon record.
+She stated in a press release after, "I plan to compete in both the upcoming European Championships and the World Championships in Japan".